clockworklabs/SpacetimeDB/docs/docs/index.md

     </figcaption>
 </figure>

-It's sort of like a smart-contract for your database, except incredibly fast and performant.
+In a sense, it's a bit like adding smart-contracts to your in-memory database, a database optimized for high throughput, low latency transactions.

-So fast, in fact, that the entire backend our MMORPG [BitCraft Online](https://bitcraftonline.com) is just a SpacetimeDB module.
+It's so fast, in fact, that the entire backend our MMORPG [BitCraft Online](https://bitcraftonline.com) is just a SpacetimeDB module.
 We don't have any other servers or services running, which means that everything in the game, all of the chat messages, items, resources, terrain, and even the locations of the players are stored and processed by the database before being synchronized out to all of the clients in real-time.

 SpacetimeDB is optimized for maximum speed and minimum latency rather than batch processing or OLAP workloads.
 It is designed to be used for real-time applications like games, chat, and collaboration tools.